 Today I received my first mechanical keyboard, the CM Storm QuickFire Rapid with Cherry MX Blue Switches.
 I’m typing on it right now and it’s hard to describe the difference I’m feeling.
 This is how a keyboard should feel.

 For the past few years I’ve been using the TypeMatrix 2030.
 It’s a pretty neat idea and had a built in mode switch to the dvorak layout.
 Dvorak is probably worth its own post on here some day.

-Anyway, I’ve known for a while that the TypeMatrix wasn’t getting it done for me in regards to speed or accuracy.
+Anyway, I’ve known for a while that the TypeMatrix wasn’t getting it done for me in regard to speed or accuracy.
 I do a lot of typing and I’d always favor working on anything of length on my work laptop rather than the PC at home because of that keyboard.
 Mechanical keyboards, on the other hand, are talked about in near mystical terms by coders and gamers.
 It was time to give it a go.

 After discussing the options available in mechanical keyboards with some friends I learned there’s a few main options: size, switches, and keycaps.
 There’s three main sizes: